Samantha Markle, Duchess Meghan's Sister, Reportedly Headed To Reality Television Soon

 Meghan Markle’s half-sister Samantha apparently isn’t done trying to create chaos for her royal family member quite yet.
-The Duchess of Sussex’s half-sister, who has gone by both the last name Markle as well as Grant, not only has a book coming out, now reports detail that she’s done a reality television show of some sort too.
+The Duchess of Sussex’s half-sister, who has gone by both the last name Markle as well as Grant, not only has a book coming out, but new reports detail that she’s done a reality television show of some sort too.

-Samantha Markle’s news about a reality television show emerged during a chat about Duchess Meghan and her estranged family on the Royal Box.
+Samantha Markle’s news about a reality television show emerged during a chat about Meghan and her estranged family on the Royal Box.
 As Yahoo!
 Style shared, public relations expert Nick Ede spilled the beans, to an extent, and royal watchers will be anxious to know more.

 Ede said that he is pretty certain that all of the drama related to Meghan’s extended family is about to crank back up again.
-As the Inquisitr recently shared, Samantha is anxious to release a tell-all book that will supposedly reflect poorly on the pregnant Duchess.
+As the Inquisitr recently shared, Samantha is anxious to release a tell-all book that will supposedly reflect poorly on the pregnant duchess.
 However, it looks like this dramatic, headline-generating half-sister isn’t stopping there.

 The PR expect teased that Samantha has apparently already filmed a reality television show of sorts.
 While he wouldn’t or couldn’t share specifics, he made it clear that more drama related to Meghan and the Markle family will probably emerge as a result.